ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 -   Turns off discovery by other nodes
 -   Sets the gas price to 0
 -   Uses the Clique PoA consensus engine with which allows blocks to be mined as-needed without excessive CPU and memory consumption
--   Prevents the consensus (proof of work) difficulty from ever increasing
 -   Uses on-demand block generation, producing blocks when there are transactions waiting to be mined

 You can specify a data directory to maintain state between runs using the `--datadir` option, otherwise databases are ephemeral and in-memory: